 Various internal policies are in place to prevent violations and guide our actions.

-Our Global Grievance Policy aims to ensure that all employees within H&M group have a channel for putting forward grievances and access to an efficient procedure for the handling of violations of our social policies.
+Our Global Grievance Policy aims to ensure that all employees within the H&M group have a channel for putting forward grievances and access to an efficient procedure for the handling of violations of our social policies.
 In 2017, key internal social policies related to human rights were reviewed, updated and re-launched with supplementary guidelines for their implementation.
-The next steps involve reviewing and updating the monitoring processes and measures.